 It is clearly of the same style and vintage as Mary LEESE's portrait above, but clearly not Mary.

 Image from a photo posted on-line to the Brookmans Park Newsletter in 2002,and re-posted on a U.S. pedigree for

 a family related to William Leese GILES, Anne's second son.

 The original painting was de-accessioned in 2002 by the Flagler Museum, Florida.]

-Ann died at Sheffield, 29 November 1852, & was buried in her father's plot in Rusholme Road Cemetery, Manchester; she was married, at the Collegiate Church, Manchester, 1832, as his 2nd wife, to Rev John Eustace GILES, with issue (see his separate posting).
+Ann died at Sheffield, 29 November 1852, and was buried in her father's plot in Rusholme Road Cemetery, Manchester; she was married, at the Collegiate Church, Manchester, 1832, as his second wife, to Rev John Eustace GILES, with issue (see his separate posting).

 4. Joseph LEESE Junior was born at Chorlton, Manchester, 13 February 1815: